psychemedia/island-storynotes/spithead_chronology.md

 Discipline: one man smuggling liquor given 12 lashes and ducked in sea three times.

 The fleet seemed happy with the offer, but would do what the Queen Charlotte committee said...Gardner, wondering what delay was in delegates returning to his ship on Friday 21st, went on board the Queen Charlotte, but had to wait because the Queen Charlotte and Royal George delegates were ashore.
 The decision they eventually returned, influenced by those four, was the need for a King's pardon with a royal seal.
-Gardner blew up, said he'd have th men hung along with every fifth man in the fleet.
+Gardner blew up, said he'd have the men hung along with every fifth man in the fleet.
 Pole and Gardner returned ashore to tell the Board, who had letters of pardon available, but these were now worth nothing without the King's proclamation.

 A red flag went up at Royal George to summon a delegates meeting, and committee decided to mount guns and prepare a defence.